dtc-coding-dojo/main/docs/about.md

 We have 4 main goals at the Coding Dojo:
 <ul>
 <li> Solve bioinformatics or computer science related issues arising during rotations or DPhil projects. </li>
-<li> Teach applied bioinformatics and computer science by solving actual research problems while touching basic principles on the go. </li>
+<li> Teach applied bioinformatics and computer science by solving actual research problems while introducing basic principles on the go. </li>
 <li> Establish a network of peer support.
-Participants should learn how to help themselves or learn who to ask </li>
+Participants should learn how to help themselves or learn who to ask. </li>
-<li> Demonstrators gain experience in teaching and software development and both demonstrators and participants benefit from exposure to a wide range of application areas and approaches. </li>
+<li> Demonstrators gain experience in teaching and software development and both demonstrators and participants will benefit from exposure to a wide range of application areas and approaches. </li>
 </ul>